Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization I: the general framework

 \subsubsection{Ambiguity of the construction}

-We may consider the existence of another connection on $B$ and the corresponding vacuum section $\tilde \Psi_0$ it is related to.
+In the following section we will relate the reference sections of different representations through a phase factor.
+This relation is provided by an ambiguity in the construction above that we explain below.
+For a similar discussion in finite dimensions follow \cite{woodhouseGeometricQuantization1997}.
+We may consider the existence of another connection on $B$ and the corresponding reference section $\tilde \Psi_r$ it is related to.
 As we want the section to be square integrable, we can consider the existence of a function $\alpha\in C^\infty(\mathcal{M}_C)$ satisfying

 for $\alpha:\mathcal{M}_C\to \mathbb{C}$ a function.
 Hence, sections of $B$ should satisfy

 For the two covariant derivatives to coincide on a section of $B$, we obtain that

 As this should happen for any vector field $X$, we conclude that the function $\alpha$ must satisfy